-National Park Week starts on Saturday, April 20th with free admission to parks that day!
-National Park Week is an awesome event to highlight and celebrate our public lands, although it comes at an awkward time to visit Mt Rainier National Park.
-That said, you can still have an amazing visit as long as you have a good plan and know which areas are open and how to find snow or miss snow depending on what you’re looking for.
-This post will share some highlights for April in Mt Rainier!
+April is a wonderful time to travel in the Pacific Northwest.
+Longer and warmer days get locals and visitors alike excited to get outdoors.
+April comes at an awkward time to visit Mt Rainier National Park but you can still have an amazing visit as long as you have a good plan and know which areas are open and how to find snow or miss snow depending on what you’re looking for.

 A few important things to know about Mt Rainier National Park in April:

-- Most of the park roads are closed.
-The only road that is open is the road through the Nisqually entrance to Longmire and Paradise.
+Most of the park roads are closed.
+The only road that is open is the road through the Nisqually entrance to Longmire and Paradise and in 2023 the road from Longmire to Paradise will only be open on Saturdays and Sundays until they open more days for the spring.
+The road may still only be open weekends in April.
+I will update this if they bring back 7 day a week access sooner.
 Check the latest road conditions here.

 Where are the best places to go in April in Mt Rainier?

-I wrote about a spring snowshoe outing at Mt Rainier recently here, and this would be an awesome plan if you’re heading up on a clear day (don’t forget the sunglasses and sunscreen)!
+Spring snowshoeing is an awesome activity if you’re heading up on a clear day (don’t forget the sunglasses and sunscreen)!
 If you don’t feel like snowshoeing, the views of the mountain at Paradise are still amazing and the experience of seeing all that snow is pretty remarkable too (especially if it’s a sunny, warm day) so it’s worth the trip even if you don’t want to play or walk on the snow.

-I also mentioned a snowshoeing outing starting at Narada Falls in the post above, but again, if you don’t want to snowshoe make sure to get out and take a look at Narada Falls which is really roaring at this time of year!
+Even if you don’t want to snowshoe, make sure to get out and take a look at Narada Falls which is really roaring at this time of year!
 There’s a big parking lot and restrooms here as well.
 You’ll be able to see the top of the waterfall from the parking lot, but if you want to look at it from below (which is pretty cool), you can make your way down the short trail.
 Use caution as this trail is often extremely icy and snowy in the spring so use your judgement about if it’s safe to walk down the trail.
 Narada Falls is about 5 miles before you arrive at Paradise.